The hypothetical Harry Potter Encyclopedia has been haunting the fandom for well over a decade.

 In 2008, during her trial against The Harry Potter Lexicon’s own published encyclopedia, Rowling said she “recently started work on her own encyclopedia but does not expect to complete it for two to three years because she wants to do it right,” according to the Washington Post.

-Four years later, the same year Pottermore launched, Rowling revealed on her website that she was actively working on the book.
+Four years later, the same year Pottermore launched, Rowling revealed on her personal website that she was actively working on the book.
 “For a long time I have been promising an encyclopaedia of Harry’s world, and I have started work on this now – some of it forms the new content in Pottermore,” she wrote on her website.
 “It is likely to be a time-consuming job, but when finished I shall donate all royalties to charity.”

 Once this remark was noticed by the media, the statement was changed to say Rowling had no “firm plans” to publish a physical Encyclopedia, and that any new material she was writing would be going to Pottermore.